csesoc/website/README.md

 ## Build Instructions
 Building the app fresh after installation
 run:
-`docker compose up --build`
+`make dev-build`

-For all subsequent running of apps
+all subsequent running of the app you can
 run:
-`docker compose up`
-or
-`docker compose up -d`
+`make`

+what to do after you are done programming?
+run:
+`make clean`

+when dependencies have changed i.e. you installed a new package, updated version of a package
+run:
+`make dev-build`

+FAQs:
+- Q: something is broken what to do?
+- A: run `make clean` then run `make dev-build` again, should fix it

+- Q: something is horibbly broken
+- A: manually remove all images in docker desktop GUI app and re-run `make dev-build` again

+- Q: it says I don't have docker installed, but I have already installed docker before
+- A: open your docker desktop app then re-run it

+- Q: it still doesnt work
+- A: google docker desktop WSL2 not detecting docker

+- Q: Docker is taking up alot of space how to remove?
+- A: docker is a ram/storage drainer but, you can remove useless volumes, run `docker volumes prune`

 Please note that you have to add /Config/.env.dev and include the env secrets.
-Please contact @omeh-a (Matt_#4292 on discord or matthewrossouw@outlook.com) for these if you don't have them :)
+Please contact `@Jaaaa#9606` or `@Flying McCartney Monster#1172` on discord for these if you don't have them :)

 ## Postgres Instructions
 access interactive terminal by running `docker exec -it pg_container bash`